 4. Mandarin Chinese

-One of the most spoken languages spoken in the world, Chinese writing is unlike anything else we might know.
+One of the most spoken languages in the world, Chinese writing is unlike anything else an English speaker might know.

 The alphabet alone might make anyone stray away from Chinese, with thousands of characters to memorize.
 While different Chinese dialects come with different tones, Mandarin has four tones.
 The same word can mean four different things depending on the tone you say it with.
 Knowing how to read and write the language doesn’t guarantee that you will be able to speak it and speaking the language doesn’t mean you will be able to read and write it.
 In other words, everything about learning Chinese is fairly complicated.